Friday 5 July 1940

 U-103 (Korvettenkapitän Victor Schütze) is commissioned.

 North Africa: The RAF sends nine Swordfish of No. 813 Squadron based on HMS Eagle at Sidi Barrani to attack Tobruk.
-They sink Italian destroyer Zeffro, badly damage destroyer Euro, force troop transport Liguria to beach itself, sink freighter Manzoni and damage freighter Serenitas.
+They sink Italian destroyer Zeffro, badly damage destroyer Euro, force troop transport Liguria's captain to run the ship onto the beach, sink freighter Manzoni and damage freighter Serenitas.

 In addition, the RAF sends Blenheim bombers against Italian vehicles at Bardia and El Gubbi.